l1jer/woocommerce-stock-sync-pronto-api/README.md

 ## Changelog

+### 1.3.16
+* **ENHANCED:** Updated "Sync All Products" button to dynamically display the total number of products with SKUs
+* Button text now shows format: "Sync All (X) Products Now" where X is the current product count
+* Improved user experience by providing clear indication of how many products will be synchronised
+* Button text updates automatically when the statistics refresh every 30 seconds
+* Enhanced visual feedback for administrators to understand the scope of synchronisation operations

 ### 1.3.15
 * **FIXED:** Resolved PHP fatal error on Stock Sync Status page when accessing simplified static API credentials